inducer/relate/doc/content.rst

 * They are (optionally) shown in the class calendar.

-For example, to create contiguously numbered ``lecture`` events for a lecture occuring on a Tuesday/Thursday schedule, perform the following sequence of steps:
+For example, to create contiguously numbered ``lecture`` events for a lecture occurring on a Tuesday/Thursday schedule, perform the following sequence of steps:

 * Create a recurring, weekly event for the Tuesday lectures, with a